In Hope Stories

 Just 1% of the national research spend has been allocated to this devastating disease

 Father-of-two Greg Priddy was diagnosed with a brain tumour in November 2020.
 On Christmas Eve he found out it was cancerous and on New Year’s Eve he received the shocking news he had an inoperable primary brain CNS lymphoma (PCNSL).
-In January he started undergoing chemotherapy, although his start date was delayed due to the COVID-19 crisis, and then at the beginning of July he had a stem cell transplant.
-The 45-year-old now has an anxious wait to find out if his treatment has worked, during which time he has started taking part in a clinical trial at London’s Royal Marsden Hospital, which is conducting research into the effectiveness of COVID-19 vaccines on cancer patients.
+In January 2021 he started undergoing chemotherapy, although his start date was delayed due to the COVID-19 crisis, and then at the beginning of July he had a stem cell transplant followed by an anxious wait to find out if his treatment had worked.
+In April 2022 the 46-year-old celebrated having been in remission for six months.

 Joanne tells her husband’s story …

-“I did start to get worried because it was totally out of character but me and the kids were questioning whether it was us – you do start to doubt yourself.”
+“I did start to get worried because it was totally out of character but the kids and I were questioning whether it was us – you do start to doubt yourself.”

 I dropped him at St Peter’s Hospital, in Chertsey, and came back home because the kids were finishing school and I didn’t want them to panic if we weren’t there.
 Greg was evaluated and told he hadn’t had a stroke so was going to be sent for an MRI but then another consultant said he didn’t need one and sent him home.
 We weren’t happy with that so I managed to find the contact details for the department of Greg’s neurologist, who he had seen before when he had optic neuritis, a condition that has damaged the nerves in his right eye, leaving him with partial vision.
 They arranged an appointment for him a few days later.